poetlifeart/poetlifeart.github.io/_posts/2025-07-13-flow-matching-part1.md

 = - \int_{0}^{1} \big( \nabla \!\cdot u_{t} \big)\big( \psi_{t}(x) \big) \, dt.
 $$

+### Proof of Theorem 4, page 20 repeated to clarify better notation

 The expressions \\(u_t(X_t\mid X_1)\\) and \\(u_t(X_t\mid Z)\\) can be misleading, as they suggest probabilistic conditioning of the vector field itself.
 Here we write the vector field with a semicolon to indicate a parameter: \\(u_t(x;z)\\).
 For example, a clearer form of